top of page

 Restored Wetland and Upland

 Take the boardwalk through the tall prairie which leads you to an overlook of the amphibian pond, then a fishing spot along Southwick Creek and a worm digging bin!
 Walk further to find the butterfly garden, a nature trail with Native American history, and a natural playground.
 Visit the barn in the summer to see animal bones, read children's nature books, and visit our observation bee hive.
+Continue through the Helen Rohner trail into Kishwauketoe Nature Conservancy, a conservation easement of Geneva Lake Conservancy.

 Story Time